Energy cascades and condensation via coherent dynamics in Hamiltonian systems: Main results

 \subsection{Results on $\mathbf{-3/2}$-cascades and coherent condensation}

 In section~\ref{sec:Z_Hamiltonian_systems}, we present an infinite family of Hamiltonian systems that admit $-3/2$-cascade solutions.
-We report full description of these processes and show that they accompany the phenomenon of {\em coherent condensation} introduced in Ref.~\cite{Biasi}.
-The latter is characterized by the concentration of the ``particle number" $N$ at the lowest mode, converging the amplitude spectrum to the Kronecker delta distribution: \beq |\alpha_n|^2 \to N \delta_{0,n}, \eeq i.e., the ground state.
-The denomination ``coherent" comes from the strong correlation exhibited by the phases of $\alpha_n(t)$ during the process, which contrasts with the chaotic dynamics that characterize the regimes where condensation processes have been traditionally studied \cite{Condensation_2004,Condensation_2005}.
+We report full description of these processes and show that they accompany the phenomenon of {\em coherent condensation} introduced in Ref.~\cite{Biasi} and above in section~\ref{sec:Condensation_Intro}.

 Fig.~\ref{fig:All_Type_1} illustrates the condensation process described by one of the solutions presented in section ~\ref{sec:Z_Hamiltonian_systems}.
 We observe the convergence of the amplitude spectrum to the lowest mode: $|\alpha_n|^2 \to N \delta_{0,n}$, the development of the power law: $|\alpha_{n\gg1}|^2\sim n^{-3/2}$, and the separation of the quantities $N$ and $E$ in the spectrum.
 While $N$ experiences an inverse transfer to end up entirely stored at the lowest mode, $E$ experiences a direct transfer to be stored at arbitrarily high modes.
 This dual-cascade behavior causes the formation of structures of dramatically different scale in position space.
 Fig.~\ref{fig:All_Type_1}(e) illustrates it in a one-dimensional periodic box by using $u(t,\theta)= \sum_{n=0}^{\infty}\alpha_n(t) e^{i\theta}$ with $\theta \in [0,2\pi)$.
 The figure shows the development of a large-scale structure associated with the concentration of $N$ at the lowest mode: a condensate (flat profile), and a small-scale coherent structure associated with the transfer of $E$ to arbitrarily small regions: a ``spike" of finite amplitude but whose width goes to zero, approaching a point discontinuity as $t\to T$.